Onefootball/onefootball.github.io/_posts/2015-10-27-resetting-data-after-each-ui-test.md

 This code clears user defaults, all files, keychain and properties on `UIApplication`.
 Although the last one, you might not need for testing.
 You might also want to clear iCloud, CloudKit and other places where you store your data but you should have an idea how to do it.

-You can find fully working project under [our GitHub account](https://github.com/Onefootball/TestingWithResettingData).
+You can find a fully working project under [our GitHub account](https://github.com/Onefootball/TestingWithResettingData).

 Happy testing!